 By the end of this course students will be able to:

-■ Recognise the theoretical, political and cultural context of one's research agenda.
+■ Examine the theoretical, political and cultural contexts within which research is designed and undertaken.

-■ Have a robust knowledge of the different qualitative methods of enquiry and the data collection strategies available.
+■ Critically evaluate a range of qualitative data collection methods and the data analysis strategies available.